Trackage/traipse/README.md

 Now run the same metrics but do it with respect to the grouping variable `id`.

-TODO: show clearly the nonsense values we get if grouping is not respected.

 ``` r
 ## now we group by id (also need arrange by date to be sure ...)